Dialogs & Modals

 Env / Secrets Sentinel Indentation

-+ Add environment variable sentinel at workspace level must align with workspace-level content (2-char cursor_col indent only).
-It must not pick up the 5-space marker_col that role-level rows use.
++ Add environment variable sentinel at workspace level must align with workspace-level content (2-char cursor gutter only).
+It must not pick up the 5-space marker column that role-level rows use.

 Role-level sentinels (RoleAddSentinel) and role section headers keep their " " (5-space) indentation to visually group them under the role section.